 - Pulteney Distillery – located in Wick in far northeastern Scotland, Pulteney started producing Old Pulteney highland single malt whisky on this location in 1826.
 Today they have a full visitor experience along with a wide range of whiskies to taste.

 - Clynelish Distillery – just over an hours drive north of Inverness near the town of Brora, Clynelish distillery was originally established in 1819 as a whisky distillery.
 It produces a single malt, and is also where a great percentage of the whisky that goes into Johnnie Walker is produced.
 In addition, some of the rarest whisky in the world, Brora, was also produced on site for a number of years.
+The Brora distillery is next door to Clynelish and reopened in 2021.
 As such, there’s a lot of whisky history here, making this a good place to visit for whisky lovers.
 Tours and tastings are available.

 - Glenmorangie Distillery – one of the world’s most popular single malt whiskies, Glenmorangie, is found along the North Coast 500 route around 45 minutes drive north of Inverness.
 Opened in 1843, Glenmorangie is a highland distillery known for having the tallest stills in Scotland.
 It’s open for tours and tastings.